cogito233/1340-GP-G11/doc/get_started.md

-# Prerequisites

-* Linux

-* g++/gcc 4.7+
-* nurses
-  * If you do not, you can excute `make ncurses` in the root directory.

-# Installation
+### Compilation & Execution Instructions

-All of the following operations are performed in the root directory.
+All of the following commands should be executed in the project's root directory.

-* You can simply install with the following commands: `make all`
+- Download and install ncurses: `make ncurses`

+* Compile and generate executable: `make`
+* Execute the game: `bin/game`
-* If you need to clear the installation, excute `make clean`
+* Remove objective codes and executable: `make clean`
-* If you want to delete logs (leaderboards, save), excute `make clean-log`
+* Delete logs: `make clean-log`

-* If you want to play the game, after you install it, excute `/bin/game`